10 Ways to Diversify Streams of Revenue for Nonprofits

 Benefits of diversifying your revenue

-In addition to protecting your nonprofit from the ups, downs, and uncertainties of our rapidly changing world, diversifying your fundraising efforts has many benefits for your organization.
+In addition to protecting your nonprofit from the ups, downs, and uncertainties of our rapidly changing world, diversifying your fundraising initiatives has many benefits for your organization.

 • Reduce financial risks.
 First and foremost, relying on a primary source of revenue represents a major financial risk.
 You never want to rely 100% on any one anything—that’s why our hobbies include collecting rare stamps AND crocheting miniature animals.
 By mixing it up, you ensure there’s always something else to fill the void.